 Assessment of Academic Proficiency

-Students should complete UNI2000 in the first semester after completing 60 semester hours.
-To enroll in UNI2000, students must be in good academic standing and have completed or will concurrently complete the following courses.
+Students should complete the UNI2000 University Skills assessment in the first semester after completing 60 semester hours.
+To enroll in UNI2000, students must be in good academic standing, have completed or will concurrently complete General Education Core curriculum requirements, or have the approval of their academic advisor to register for UNI2000.

-Successful completion of UNI2000 is a University Core requirement.
+Successful completion of UNI2000 is a General Education Core requirement.

-Students changing majors must complete a change of major form and submit to the office of the registrar.
+Students must declare a major (degree to complete) by the time they have accumulated 60 credit hours.
+While most students will select a program of study during the admission process, if a student is undecided, they will be advised for General Education core curriculum by the Department of Humanities in the College of Liberal Arts and Social Sciences until they declare a major.
+Students declaring or changing majors must complete a change of major form and submit to the office of the registrar.
 Changes of major must be approved by the student and the losing and gaining department.